eknowledger/eknowledger.github.io/_posts/2017-12-2-hello-world.md

 comments: true
 ---

-## New Begining
+## New Beginning

-It has been quit sometime since last time i blogged.
+It has been quite sometime since last time I blogged.
 (5 years to be exact).
-My old technical blog still alive on [eknowledger old blog](https://eknowledger.wordpress.com).
-I will keep my old blog as a refernce for myself and others. but i decided to move my new technical log to teh world of Jekyll and github pages.
+My old technical blog still accessible [here](https://eknowledger.wordpress.com).
+I will it as a refernce for myself and others.
+I've decided to move my new technical blog to the world of static content blogging!
+I will use Jekyll and github pages power this blog.

-### Here are some of my best hits:
+## Best Hits

 * [The Way of Testivus – Unit Testing Wisdom](https://eknowledger.wordpress.com/2012/06/04/the-way-of-testivus-unit-testing-wisdom/)
 * [CLR 4.5: .Net Framework Kernel Improvements](https://eknowledger.wordpress.com/2012/05/04/clr-4-5-net-framework-kernel-improvements/)